- Schedule of Classes - January 7, 2018 7:14PM EST

-Visions of bodily corruption have preoccupied ruler and ruled alike in Asia, and prompted campaigns for moral, medical, and legal reform in periods of both stability and revolution.
-This seminar, designed for advanced undergraduate and graduate students, explores the links between sexual, political, and scientific revolutions in Asia from the 1500s to the present.
+Visions of bodily corruption preoccupy ruler and ruled alike and prompt campaigns for moral, medical, and legal reform in periods of both stability and revolution.
+This seminar explores the links between political, sexual, and scientific revolutions in early modern and modern Asia.
 The focus is on China and Japan, with secondary attention to South Asia and Korea.
 Interaction with the West is a major theme.
-Topics include disease control, birth control and population control, the history of masculinity, the science of sex, normative and stigmatized sexualities, honorific violence, body modification, fashion, disability, and eugenics.
-We first explore the body in "traditional" Asian cultures, legal regimes, and medical practice.
-We then explore the modernization of sex, health, and the body itself under the major rival political movements in Asia: imperialism, nationalism, communism, and feminism.
+Topics include disease control, birth control and population control, body modification, the history of masculinity, honorific violence and sexual violence, the science of sex, normative and stigmatized sexualities, fashion, disability, and eugenics.
+The course begins with an exploration of regimes of the body in "traditional" Asian cultures.
+The course then turns to the medicalization and modernization of the body under the major rival political movements in Asia: feminism, imperialism, nationalism, and communism.

 Breadth Requirement (GB)